 I made it my own with slight adoption from her original idea and recipe.
-It was such a nice dinner to serve it to my family that I already have other ideas how to change and add perhaps some peppers and mushrooms.
+It was such a nice dinner to serve it to my family that I already have other ideas on how to change and add perhaps some peppers and mushrooms.
 I think it would give fantastic taste too.

-First reaction of my dear hubby and kids was: “what kind of meal is this?”–Not very good reaction looking at their faces, but when they tried it everything was eaten very fast, which made me, of course, happy
+The first reaction of my dear hubby and kids was: “what kind of meal is this?”
+Not very good reaction looking at their faces, but when they tried it everything was eaten very fast, which made me, of course, happy

 I will post here her Basic Batter too with some changes, and you can use this batter for fritters, or make something sweet by adding some sugar with blueberries or cherries.

-Chicken and Sun-Dried Tomatoes Clafoutis
+Savory Chicken and Sun-Dried Tomatoes Clafoutis

+- 1 Tbs.
 Oil/I used Olive Oil

-Chicken Breast, cubed /or rotisserie chicken
+- ½ Chicken Breast cubed /or rotisserie chicken

-Garlic cloves, finely minced
+- 4 Garlic cloves finely minced

-and Pepper (just a sprinkle to taste)
+- Sea Salt and Pepper just a sprinkle to taste

-cups ½-in Baguette, cubed
+- ½ cups ½-in Baguette cubed

-tsp.
+- 1/4 tsp.
 Dry Basil

 - ½ cup Chicken Broth

-½ cups of Basic Batter (recipe Bellow)
+- 1 ½ cups of Basic Batter recipe Bellow

 - 1/3 tbs.
 Baking Powder

-tbs.
+- 1/4 tbs.
 Sea Salt

 - 1 ½ Tbs.
-Butter, melted
+Butter melted

 - Mix eggs, baking powder, sugar, salt; Add melted butter, milk and Flour and mix until smooth.